Villaz/vcycle/doc/source/configuration.rst

 Ganglia
 ---------

-This key is only used if you want monitor your vms, and to monitor you are using ganglia.
+This key is only used if you want monitor your VMs.
-You can define how many ganglia servers you want , and attach then to the different experiments.
+You can define as many ganglia servers you want, and attach then to the different experiments.

 For each ganglia server you need to specify: